Aetherio Logo

 OpenAI: The Pioneer and Its Cutting-Edge Ecosystem

 OpenAI, with its GPT (Generative Pre-trained Transformer) models, is the most recognized name in generative AI.
 Its advancements have largely democratized LLM usage and continue to set industry standards.
-The latest iterations, including GPT-4o, o1, and o3 (planned for 2026), offer impressive performance and a highly developed ecosystem of tools.
+In 2026, GPT-4o was retired in favor of the GPT-5 family (GPT-5.5 as flagship, mini/nano variants for cost) and the o-series reasoning models.
+These iterations offer state-of-the-art performance, a context window up to 1 million tokens, and an unmatched ecosystem of tools.

 OpenAI's Strengths for Businesses

-- Versatility and Raw Performance: GPT-4o and the upcoming o1/o3 models excel in a wide variety of tasks: creative text generation, complex summarization, multilingual translation, logical reasoning, and especially code generation.
-GPT-4o has demonstrated remarkable multimodal capabilities, processing text, audio, and images.
+• Versatility and Raw Performance: GPT-5 models excel in a wide variety of tasks: creative text generation, complex summarization, multilingual translation, logical reasoning, and especially code generation.
+GPT-5.5 is natively omnimodal, processing text, audio, and images in a unified pipeline, and shines particularly on very long context.

 Weaknesses and Considerations